 Q: Can I satisfy my other requirements and still participate in this program?

 A: Yes; the program was developed with an awareness of other requirements for the major.
 In fact, it is not necessary to even be a psychology major as long as the specific prerequisites are met.

 Q: What makes it an “honors” program?

-A: What makes it an honors program is the GPA eligibility requirement (3.5 in psychology) as well as the level of academic rigor that is required.
+A: What makes it an honors program is the GPA eligibility requirement (3.5 in psychology and overall GPA of 3.0 or higher) as well as the level of academic rigor that is required.

 Q: What will the final product of my efforts be?

 A: Students will complete a bachelor’s thesis and will showcase their research in a departmental poster session at which time an award (Hadley Award) will be presented to the student with the best research as judged by the undergraduate committee.
 The poster session will be open to all students who do an independent study, thus eligibility for the Hadley Award will not be restricted to those in this program.
 Students who complete this program and who continue to satisfy the GPA requirement through the fall of their senior year will be given a certificate signed by the Head designating that they have received “Distinction in Research Psychology.”

 Q: What can I expect to learn from participating in this program?

 A: Students can expect to learn more about how to do psychological research.
 Doing an independent study is a unique opportunity to see how all of the “pieces” of the research puzzle fit together.